-Effective May 24, 2022, the Compensation Committee approved an update to our U.S. Executive Severance Policy for our most senior executives, including our named executive officers, to better reflect severance practices in the external market.
-As a result, for separations due to the elimination of the executive's position, our named executive officers are entitled to 52 weeks of base pay (increased from 26 weeks) paid out over the severance period, with continued health benefits (excluding disability and 401(k) participation) and continued vesting of our long-term incentives.
-The vesting of our long-term incentives was extended through the 52-week severance period and the nine-month service requirement from grant was removed.
-These severance benefits are contingent upon signing a release of claims against Conduent as may be required.
+Our U.S. Executive Severance Policy, which became effective on May 24, 2022, applies to our most senior executives, including our named executive officers, in the case of a separation due to the elimination of the executive's position.
+Our named executive officers are entitled to 52 weeks of base salary paid out over the severance period, with continued health benefits (excluding disability and 401(k) participation) and continued vesting of our long-term incentives during the severance period.
+These severance benefits are contingent upon signing a release of claims against Conduent, as may be required.